-According to a recent Act adopted in the UK1, direct EU law (EU regulations and decisions), as well as UK laws which transposed EU directives (such as the EWC Directive), will automatically be transferred into UK domestic law on the day of exit.
-This is meant to allow UK institutions to unilaterally decide thereafter which pieces of legislation will be maintained, changed or repealed.
+In 2018, the UK adopted legislation1 according to which direct EU law (EU regulations and decisions), as well as UK laws which transposed EU directives (such as the EWC Directive), will automatically be transferred into UK domestic law at the end of the transition period.
+This is meant to allow UK institutions to unilaterally decide thereafter which pieces of legislation will be maintained, changed, or repealed.